sherpa/sherpa/docs/developer/index.rst

                            (12, 11, 0), (12, 11, 1)]

-   This list is used to select which functions to include when compiling the C++ interfce code.
+   This list is used to select which functions to include when compiling the C++ interface code.
 For reference, the defines are named ``XSPEC_<a>_<b>_<c>`` for each supported XSPEC release ``<a>.<b>.<c>`` (the XSPEC patch level is not included).